What Holds

 An Exhibition of Woven Landscapes & Poems

-I didn’t make these slowly, but in quick bursts, in the margins of chaos and noise.
-I used a small, handmade cardboard loom with reclaimed yarn- materials once part of other stories, now reworked into new forms.
-The process itself becomes a metaphor: pulling things apart, putting them together, finding beauty in what’s imperfect, unfinished.
+These materials, once part of other stories, are now reworked into new forms.
+The process itself becomes a metaphor: pulling things apart, putting them together, finding beauty in new purpose.